 Tents withstand extreme weather and resist natural elements, but they can still be broken beyond repair due to unchecked wears and tears.

-Just because you’re roughing it, doesn’t mean you won’t be taking care of your camping gear.
+Just because you’re roughing it, doesn’t mean you won’t be taking care of your camping gear — including your tent of choice.
 Knowing how to maintain and repair the tent will help it last longer.
 We’ve put together this beginner’s guide to tent maintenance, where we’ll drop some tips on how to better take care of your camping gear before, during, and after use.

 Test gear at home

 Make it a habit to practice pitching your gear at home before you head out into the wild.
 Check if you have a complete gear set: the accessories, guy lines, and stakes must be accounted for.
 Carefully test the equipment, and do not under any circumstances whip the poles around, not at home nor at the campsite.
 We’ll get to that later.